dragonfly-science/dragonfly-website/content/careers/tornquist-mckenzie/content.md

 title: Mckenzie Career page
 ---

+McKenzie Tornquist

-McKenzie Tornquist joined Dragonfly in 2020, having completed a master of science in marine biology.
+McKenzie joined Dragonfly as a fisheries scientist in 2020 after completing a master of science in marine biology.

 "I really like working at Dragonfly because of the atmosphere.
 Everyone is